Print

 5. Finish the maple butter sauce.

-Bring the sauce to simmer and let it reduce the sauce for maybe 4-5 minutes.
+Bring the sauce to simmer and let it reduce for maybe 3-5 minutes.
 Don’t be tempted to pour off the butter.

 As soon as it starts to cool, the sauce will separate into the maple syrup and chicken drippings and the butter.

-If you have an immersion blender, now is the time to use it!
-Blend the sauce in order to force the drippings and butter to mix (you’re creating an emulsion – great fun lesson for the kids if they want to watch from a distance, but be very careful with them around those hot drippings!).
+Alternatively, if you have an immersion blender, you can use it to blend the sauce and force the drippings and butter to mix (you’re creating an emulsion – great fun lesson for the kids if they want to watch from a distance, but be very careful with them around those hot drippings!).
 Blend those drippings and butter until you have a cohesive sauce.
+Honestly, I do not bother doing this.
+Too much work for a weeknight, lol.

 7. Serve up your chicken.
 Apply sauce as needed!